kodeka/kdk_memcached_object_cache/README.md

-# WP Memcached Object Cache
+# KDK Memcached Object Cache
 Object cache driver for Memcached in WordPress.

-Based on Memcached Redux with fixes for closing Memcached connections and an option to have multiple Memcached backends (defined as an array in wp-config.php).
+Based on Memcached Redux with corrections for handling Memcached connections and an option to have multiple Memcached backends (defined as an array in wp-config.php).

-## Install
+## Installation

+Download the repo from https://github.com/kodeka/kdk_memcached_object_cache/archive/master.zip and extract it.

-Upload this file to your WordPress site's /wp-content/ folder.
+Upload the object-cache.php file to your WordPress site's /wp-content/ folder.

-Setup multiple Memcached backends by defining them in wp-config.
+Setup multiple Memcached backends by defining them in wp-config.php like so:

 Example:
 ```